timbergus/modern_cpp_template/README.md

 ## Getting Started

-1. Clone the repository
+1. Clone the repository.
+2. Change project name in `CMakeLists.txt` and `Makefile`.
-2. Replace name and description in `CMakeLists.txt` file to personalize your distribution.
+3. Replace author's name and project description in `CMakeLists.txt` file to personalize your distribution.
-3. Run the example with `make start`.
+4. Run the example with `make start`.
 It will init and build the project, and run the example code.
-4. Modify the example code in the `src` directory to experiment with different C++ features.
+5. Modify the example code in the `src` directory to experiment with different C++ features.
+6. Create your project documentation using `make documentation`.
-5. Package your project for distribution using `make package`.
+7. Package your project for distribution using `make package`.

 ## C++ Properties (c_cpp_properties.json)